-If one of our apps crashes while you are using it, data about the crash will be collected and sent to Apple Analytics to help identify the cause of the crash so that we can try to fix it in a future update.
+If one of it's apps crashes while you are using it, data about the crash will be collected and sent to Apple Analytics to help identify the cause of the crash so that the Service can try to fix it in a future update.
 These “crash logs” contain information about the state of the app, operating system, and device at the time of the crash.
 Nothing in the crash log can be used to personally identify you, and crash logs do not contain any of your private data.

 Lighthouse16 discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors and affiliated organisations:

-Lighthouse16 takes all measures reasonably necessary to protect against the unauthorised access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.
+The Service takes all measures reasonably necessary to protect against the unauthorised access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.

 Third Party Services

-Data we collect
+Data the Service collect

-For information on how your device encrypts and secures application data please see https://support.apple.com/nl-nl/guide/security/welcome/web.
+For information on how your device encrypts and secures application data please see https://support.apple.com/en-gb/guide/security/welcome/web.

 For information on how data is protected on iCloud, please see https://support.apple.com/en-gb/HT202303.